 Application packet must include the following:

-Please return the completed application packet with application fee to this address:Child Life Department
+Please return the completed application packet with application fee to this address (ideally a minimum of two to three weeks in advance of the application deadline to ensure timely arrival):Child Life Department

 Re: Child Life Training Coordinator

 Once the application packet has been reviewed to ensure meeting admission criteria, an interview will be required of selected candidates for the next phase of the selection process.
 A personal (on-site) interview is required if the applicant lives within 100 miles of Baltimore; otherwise, a phone or video interview is possible.